 In a push-based system, the source system broadcasts any changes to data, and the target system which is subscribed to those broadcasts performs actions that updates its own copy of the data.
 The push-based approach to Change Data Capture (CDC) experiences less latency as the target system is aware of changes the moment they occur.
 It also works well when there are multiple destinations for where the data will be pushed to.
 This is extremely relevant in modern times where organizations tend to use multiple platforms for storage, analytics, and insights.

-What is Change Data Capture in ETL
+Change Data Capture in ETL

 Extract, Transform, Load (ETL) can be defined as a process in the data integration workflow.
 ETL consists of 3 distinct steps, including: